Skip to main content

 Fundamentals

 You may feel a sense of unease when considering the digital trail left by your wellness app.
-This feeling is a valid starting point for a deeper inquiry into how information is handled.
+This feeling is a valid starting point for a deeper inquiry into how your personal health information is handled.
 The data you generate, from your sleep cycle to your heart rate, tells a story about your biological state.

 Understanding who has access to this story is a foundational step in reclaiming agency over your health narrative.
-The architecture of in the United States is built upon specific legal frameworks, and their application to modern wellness technologies is not always direct.
+The architecture of data privacy in the United States is built upon specific legal frameworks, and their application to modern wellness technologies is not always direct.

-The on your smartphone, which you downloaded and use independently, typically operates outside of this protected circle.
+The wellness app on your smartphone, which you downloaded and use independently, typically operates outside of this protected circle.
 These direct-to-consumer applications are not considered covered entities.
 Consequently, the data they collect from you does not automatically receive HIPAA protections.

-This distinction is the primary reason why the answer to whether your data can be sold is rarely a simple no. The legal environment allows for the collection, analysis, and commercialization of generated outside the traditional clinical setting.
+This distinction is the primary reason why the answer to whether your data can be sold is rarely a simple no. The legal environment allows for the collection, analysis, and commercialization of health data generated outside the traditional clinical setting.
 This creates a separate class of health information, one that is immensely valuable and subject to a different set of rules.

 The health data you share with most wellness apps is not protected by the same laws that govern your doctor or hospital.